Elekester/Starlit-Village/Guides/Catching Up.md

 |☐&emsp;Revise|
 |☐&emsp;Edit|

-This JavaScript code remakes the ToC.
-It'll have a few extra things from the github page.
+You can run this JavaScript code in your browser to generate the Table of Contents.

 ```JavaScript
 console.log([...document.querySelectorAll('#readme h1, #readme h2')].map((header, index) => {